Light & Delicious Red Velvet Cake

 9) Transfer the batter into two 8 inch cake tins and Bake for 30-35 minutes or until a toothpick comes out clean.
 Allow the cakes to cool enough so that they are easy to handle before removing them from the pan, and then leave on a wire rack to cool completely.

 If you do try this recipe out or have any questions, then please leave me a comment below!
 I'd be happy to answer any questions.
-Also, I'd love to see pictures if you try this recipe out, so don't forget to tag me on Instagram @cakesbymk.nz :)
+Also, don't forget to tag Pretty.
+Simple.
+Sweet if you try out this recipe :)